tytydraco/yessleep/out/I_Lost_a_Dare.md

 "Seven,"

-My skin had startled to prickle.
-I was getting nearer to that magic number ten.
+My skin had started to prickle.
+I was drawing nearer to the end.

 "Eight,"